Makeademic/Penn-eleventy-tutorial/src/index.md

 This is a paragraph of content.
 This is a link to another website.
 This is a picture.
-This is an ordered list.
-This line is bolded.
+This is an ordered list. (including this line and the next 2 lines) This line is bolded.
 This line is italicized.
-This is an unordered list.
-This line is underlined.
-This line is struck through.
+This is an unordered list. (including this line and the next line) This line is struck through.

 HTML: